 Each criterion will be weighted equally and given a score out of ten - meaning that total quality scores will be out of 30.
-Furthermore, up to 10 marks will be awarded for value for money relative to the degree of air quality improvement.
+Furthermore, up to 10 marks will be awarded in a financial assessment of value for money relative to the degree of air quality improvement.
 Transport Scotland assessors will provide a short comment with a justification for the score.
 The four criteria that will be assessed and scored are:

-- Project rationale and strategic fit
+- · Project rationale and strategic fit

 - Deliverability

 - Emissions reductions

-- Value for Money
+- Financial